grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Captain Percy took down the mic from the radio and brought it to her lips.
 She pushed the transmit button, and the needles on the gauges on the radio jumped to show how much power she was transmitting with.
 She whistled a series of five tones into the mic, and let go of the transmit button.
 The power needles died back to zero, and there was silence for a minute or two.
 Then she repeated the transmission of the tones.
 Another minute passed.

 Then a crackly male voice came over the radio.
 "I see you over there, you hulking ugly gray submarine.
 And I guess you know I'm here.
-Why are ya sittin' on the goddamned surface, and what ya want with me?"
+Why are ya sittin' on the damned surface, and what ya want with me?"

 Percy hesitated, and then transmitted back.
 "Well, first let me state flat out that we're nothing but a transport sub.
 And we're unarmed.
 Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
 Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these waters."